Blog

 1. Invest in automation

 Streamlining your operations and procedures with technology can mean significant savings, both in dollars and in time.
-Utilizing software to manage expenses or facilitate data entry or analysis can help with budgeting and identifying errors or fraud.
-Using a CRM (customer relationship management) system can help you close more sales and also free up hours of time for your staff to pursue more revenue.
+Upgrading your accounting software to manage expenses or facilitate data entry or analysis can help with budgeting and identifying errors or fraud.
+Using a CRM (customer relationship management) system can help you close more sales and also free up hours for your staff to pursue more revenue.

 Automation and the introduction of new software might mean upfront cost and a slight learning curve, but the results can be both immediate and perpetual.
 As software services continue to update, you may find that one of your tools can now serve multiple purposes, allowing you to cancel or move away from other platforms and time-wasting practices.

-Are a large number of your employees managing their own appointments or doing their own bookkeeping or writing?
+Are a large number of your employees managing their own appointments, doing their own bookkeeping, or writing?
 Are your salespeople wasting hours on marketing?
 It may be time to outsource elements of operations to outside experts.

 Instead of spreading work around to all employees, you can actually save money and create more time for revenue-generating work by hiring outside consultants or freelancers.
 Contract work is usually cheaper, as it doesn’t include the overhead of benefits and taxes.